feathersjs/docs/api/hooks.md

   }
 });

-// Register a hook before, after and on error for all methods app.service('servicename').hooks({
+// Register a single hook before, after and on error for all methods app.service('servicename').hooks({
   before(hook) {
     console.log('before all hook ran');